KODA (singer): Music career

 KODA also worked on Nii Okai's Moko Be and Gye W'ayeyi albums, gaining him prominence as a producer.
 KODA worked with many gospel artists in Ghana and internationally, including Nii Okai, Pastor Joseph Gyebi, Danny Nettey, Pastor Joe Beecham, Daughters of Glorious Jesus, Joyful Way Inc., Pastor Helen Yawson, Yaw Osei-Owusu, "Ike Nanor", Eugene Zuta, Jesse Jenkins, Diana Hamilton and Calvis Hammond.
 The Anointed is a music group formed by KODA and his friends based in Takoradi.
 The group has supported many gospel ministries in the country and overseas.

-KODA has four vocal and two gospel jazz albums to his credit.
-Nyame Beye which is the first and Waye Wie which had hits including "Waye Wie", "Zion's song", "Poma" and "Amen".
+KODA has made four vocal and two gospel jazz albums, including Waye Wie, which had hits including "Waye Wie", "Zion's song", "Poma" and "Amen", and Nyame Beye.

 His third album Black & White including the tracks "Guide Me O", "Nkwa Abodoo" and "Obiara Nte Se Wo", and the controversial "Nsem Pii".
 In 2016, he released an album OXYGEN, featuring the songs "Adooso", "Yaa Pae" and "Chimo".